 to toil and not to seek for rest,

 to labor and not to ask for reward,

 save that of knowing that I do your will.

-Let us be challenged this Lenten season to truly try giving without counting the costs or expecting something in return.
+Let us be challenged this Lenten season to truly try giving without counting the cost or expecting something in return.
 To be the first to forgive.
 Jesus tells us that only the measure we give will be what we receive.

-to thy faithful people pardon and peace,
+pardon and peace,

-serve thee with a quiet mind,
+serve you with a quiet mind,

 and gladly forgive one another.